 If you want to get a taste of classic Spanish architecture and landmarks, make sure to visit the Spanish Village Museum in Barcelona which houses an amazing array of copies from the most famous buildings around Spain.
-Most of the exhibits are in real size whereas others are scaled-down, but nonetheless, all of them are amazing!
-Take a master class at blowing glass, enjoy one of the live concerts or feasts hosted every now and again, or just take a 2-3 hour stroll around and marvel at its picturesque and imposing nature.
+Most of the exhibits are in real size whereas others are scaled-down, but they are all amazing!
+Take a master class in blowing glass, enjoy one of the live concerts or feasts hosted every now and again, or just take a 2-3 hour stroll around and marvel at its picturesque and imposing nature.
 Various art collections are hosted throughout, so you can take a day off of your holidays in Spain to go explore it.
 You will definitely be amazed!

 Museum of Santa Cruz, Toledo

-In case your road brings you to Toledo or you just want to witness one of the most amazing and famous museums around Spain, the museum of Santa Cruz is definitely for you!
+In case your road brings you to Toledo, one of the best cities in Spain for tapas, or you just want to witness one of the most amazing and famous museums around Spain, the museum of Santa Cruz is definitely for you!
 Housed in a 16th century hospital whose buildings form a cross with a magnificently restored court in the center, this museum is home to the largest El Greco art collection in the world!
 The main theme is religious art from the Middle Ages till today and the exhibits on display are varied and well maintained.
 Nonetheless, be prepared to keep your eyes well open when visiting as photography is not allowed, but the entrance is free, so you can visit multiple times to catch up on what you might have missed!

 Prado Museum, Madrid